ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 1. Change the data type Value Settings:

-   Navigate to Datasource settings → Format, set the Type to Timestamp, and change the Value to 'yyyy-MM-dd HH:mm.ss.SSSSSS', and then click [ Apply and Close ].
+   Navigate to [ Datasource settings ]→ [ Format ], set the Type to Timestamp, change the Value to 'yyyy-MM-dd HH:mm.ss.SSSSSS', and then click [ Apply and Close ].

    ![datetype5](media/DBeaver/datetype5.png)